 Die "5 Regeln für guten Schlaf" beginnen mit der ersten Regel: "Schätze deinen Schlaf"

-The "5 Rules for Good Sleep" begins with the first rule: "Value your sleep"
+The "5 Rules for Good Sleep" begin with the first rule: "Value your sleep"

-March 15th was established as “World Sleep Day” by the World Society for Sleep Medicine.
-Since 2008, this day has been celebrated every year on the Friday of the week of the vernal equinox to promote the importance of sleep, which has a great impact on health and helps reduce the burden of sleep disorders and related diseases.
+March 15 was established by the World Sleep Society as "World Sleep Day."
+Since 2008, this day has been celebrated every year on the Friday of the week of the spring equinox to raise awareness of the importance of sleep, which has a significant impact on health and helps reduce the burden of sleep disorders and related diseases.

-This year's theme for World Sleep Day is "A healthy society where everyone sleeps well" (Sleep Equity for Global Health).
-It expresses the wish that at least sleep should be equal for everyone, regardless of country, profession or personal circumstances.
+This year's motto of World Sleep Day is "A Healthy Society Where Everyone Sleeps Well" (Sleep Equity for Global Health).
+It expresses the desire that at least sleep should be equal for everyone, regardless of country, profession, or personal circumstances.

-To mark World Sleep Day, the UK Public Health Agency and the Mental Health Foundation present the "5 Principles for Good Sleep", published in the European Sleep Research Society's international journal of sleep research.
+On the occasion of World Sleep Day, the British Health Department and the Mental Health Foundation present the "5 Principles for Good Sleep," which were published in the international journal for sleep research (Journal of Sleep Research) of the European Sleep Research Society.

-The 5 Principles for Good Sleep, written by Professor Colin Espie from the University of Oxford's Institute of Sleep Medicine, differ from previous sleep guidelines.
+The 5 principles for good sleep written by Professor Colin Espie from the Sleep Medicine Institute at the University of Oxford differ from the previous sleep guidelines.

 Value your sleep

 Sleep is one of the most important physiological factors that give us the ability to lead our lives.
-Similar to how we need oxygen to breathe, water to hydrate, and food to nourish ourselves, we also need sleep to maintain our body's functions.
+Just as we need oxygen to breathe, water for hydration, and food for nutrition, we also need sleep to maintain the functions of our body.

-These include regeneration and repair of tissue, metabolism, physical growth and development, immune defense, learning and memory performance, and emotional regulation.
-If the meaning of sleep isn't clear, think about how you would feel if you hadn't slept.
+This includes regeneration and repair of tissues, metabolism, physical growth and development, immune defense, learning and memory performance, as well as emotional regulation.
+If the importance of sleep is not clear, think about how you would feel if you had not slept.

-The first principle to achieve good sleep is to treat sleep as important as water, healthy food and fresh air.
+The first principle to achieve good sleep is to take sleep as seriously as water, healthy nutrition, and fresh air.

 Prioritize sleep

 To ensure healthy sleep, sleep must be made a priority.
-This means taking the importance of sleep seriously and acting on it.
-Prioritizing means that you should choose sleep when choosing between different tasks or at least make it a top priority.
+This means taking the importance of sleep seriously and acting accordingly.
+Setting priorities means that you should choose sleep when deciding between different tasks or at least place it at the top of your list.

 Develop sleep principles that suit you.

 The temporal and qualitative dimensions of sleep are both important.
-However, the two cannot be said to be proportional as individual sleep needs differ.
-Similar to how individual physical characteristics, appetites and preferences vary.
+However, it cannot be said that the two are proportional, as individual sleep needs vary.
+Similar to how individual physical characteristics, appetite, and preferences differ.

-That's why there is no definitive answer to the question, "How much sleep do I personally need?"
+Therefore, there is no definitive answer to the question, "how much sleep do I personally need?"

 Trust your sleep pattern.

-Consistent and stable sleep patterns, such as a balanced diet and adequate hydration, are beneficial for health.
-To achieve this type of sleep health, it is important to believe that sleep is in a good pattern.
+Consistent and stable sleep patterns, such as a balanced diet and adequate fluid intake, are beneficial for health.
+To achieve this type of sleep health, it is important to believe that sleep follows a good pattern.

-People who sleep well usually do nothing other than believe and expect sleep to come naturally.
-They usually have natural and regular patterns for getting tired and falling asleep.
+People who sleep well usually do nothing more than believe and expect that sleep will come naturally.
+They typically have natural and regular patterns for getting tired and falling asleep.

-When sleep doesn't come, it's good to do something else for a while and then relax and "reboot."
+"If sleep doesn't come, it's good to do something else for a while and then relax and 'restart'.
 The important thing is to get up at the same time every morning, regardless of sleep time.
-This strengthens the sleep-wake cycle and establishes a reliable pattern.
-Recording each situation can be helpful in finding the optimal sleep pattern.
+This strengthens the sleep-wake rhythm and establishes a reliable pattern.
+Recording each situation can be helpful in finding the optimal sleep pattern."

 Protect your sleep.

-It's also important to protect sleep by avoiding or blocking things that can disrupt it.
-However, instead of overanalyzing and worrying about your sleep, it is better to maintain a pattern once you get the right results through some experiments.
+"It is also important to protect sleep by avoiding or blocking things that can disturb it.
+However, instead of overanalyzing and worrying about one's sleep, it is better to maintain a pattern when one has achieved the right results through some experiments."

-Alcohol particularly disrupts sleep later at night.
-Overeating right before bed also disrupts sleep.
+Alcohol particularly disrupts sleep in the later part of the night.
+Overeating shortly before going to bed also disturbs sleep.
 Efforts to protect sleep from tablets and smartphones are also necessary.

 Gorilla-Gesund-Kategorie-3189x1080_forest_4